sisl/VisionBasedAircraftDAA/src/data_generation/README.md

 ## Troubleshooting

 - **If screenshots are all of the same frame even though the XPlane simulator is updating positions properly:** Configure windowed simulator on XPlane by navigating to `Flight -> Flight Configuration -> Settings icon in upper right -> Graphics -> Monitor usage -> toggle to “Windowed Simulator”`
+- **If screenshots on MacOS are not capturing XPlane:** Go to System Preferences > Security & Privacy > Privacy > Screen Recording.
+Then make sure your IDE and/or Terminal are listed as allowed to take screen recordings on your device.